 In 2008, Dr. Ray earned his certification from the American Board of Oral and Maxillofacial Surgery.
 In doing so, he achieved exemplary status among oral surgeons and demonstrated his extensive knowledge of the oral and maxillofacial surgery specialty.

-Outside of the practice, Dr. Ray enjoys playing golf, tennis, listening to live music and traveling.
+Outside of the practice, Dr. Ray enjoys playing golf, tennis, listening to live music, and traveling.
+He also enjoys spending time with his wife and five children.
 Dr. Ray maintains a part-time faculty position at Harvard in association with the Human Resources for Health in Rwanda where he spends several weeks each year teaching and mentoring at the University of Rwanda’s new School of Dentistry.
 You can learn more about Dr. Ray by clicking the links below.